Otus-DevOps-2020-05/AnnaKudina_infra/README.md

 # AnnaKudina_infra
 AnnaKudina Infra repository

-how to connect to someinternalhost in a single command - через jumpping ssh -J anmikha2@130.193.49.31 anmikha2@10.130.0.28
+how to connect to someinternalhost in a single command - use jumpping ssh -J anmikha2@130.193.49.31 anmikha2@10.130.0.28

 ssh someinternalhost from the local console of the working device, to connect using the someinternalhost alias - add it to~/. ssh/config